knocklabs/telegraph/.changeset/large-actors-compete.md

 "@telegraph/button": patch
 ---

-fix: make type prop compatible with HTMLButtonProps['type']
+fix: Make button "type" prop fully compatible with HTML button type prop

-In 0.2.0, we were only supporting submit and button, there is also reset and undefined values to support
+In 0.2.0, we mistakenly overrode the typing for the type prop (which also broke full compatibility with html button) and modified the behavior of it.
+It was unnecessary to override the typing for the prop.